aphalo/photobiologyLEDs/README.md

 #> [1] "plant_grow" "high_CRI"
 ```

-Vectors like `Nichia_leds` shown above are available for all the brands
+Vectors like `Osram_leds` shown above are available for all the brands
 listed in `led_brands`, all the colors in `led_colors`, and all the uses
 in `led_uses`.